 Myrtle Beach Bike Week is a legendary motorcycle gathering of the South, the third or fourth-largest in the nation that takes place twice a year.
-The Spring Rally occurs in May, and Fall Rally—in October.
-A massive ride to the Grand Strand of South Carolina is often called the Black Bike Week.
+The Spring Rally (often called Myrtle Beach Spring Bike Week) occurs in May, and the Fall Rally (Myrtle Beach Fall Bike Week)—in late September and early October.
 It attracts not just motorcyclists but many visitors without bikes who are attracted by music, beach, and parties.
-Bike Week in Myrtle Beach, South Carolina, draws over 400,000 people every year.
+Bike Week in Myrtle Beach, SC, draws over 400,000 people every year.

 The major attractions of Myrtle Beach Bike Week are motorcycle races, live music concerts, and street festivals.
 There are also dozens of vendors, bike shows, drag racing, official event merchandise, and much more.
 Check out big engines and view some flashy rides by the beach, enjoy beautiful weather and some seriously cool biker bars.